Top 17 LinkedIn Cover Photo Ideas For Any Profession 2024

 This is a pretty straightforward, yet effective way to tell your profile visitors what you are all about in general or at the moment.
 Furthermore, it is a great way to promote a book, podcast, service, you name it.

-As you may see from the above and below examples, both products that these LinkedIn members are promoting are accompanied by a catchy Call-To-Action.
+As you may see from our examples, displaying your product or service could be accompanied by a catchy Call-To-Action.

 If you find your career path to be the most valuable part of your curriculum or your valuable unique selling point, here’s a creative and smart idea of how your LinkedIn profile visitors can learn all about it.